JordanUrbaezLu/NFA-to-DFA-Conversion/README.md

 # NFA-to-DFA-Conversion
-A project that converts NFAs to DFAs using basic fundamental and deep concepts of C++.
+A project that converts NFAs to DFAs using basic fundamental and deep complex concepts of C++.